juhot/MPE_Util/README.md

 arm, instrument, name, color and clip firing changes are handled.
 Unfortunately the updates get applied with a tinyish (usually less than 100ms), varying delay.

+By default, all MPE Master tracks utilize a GhostMidiInputTrack as MIDI Input.
+The GhostMidiInputTrack is a gray MIDI track with no input and no output.
+It enables Arm button and 'ghost' clips on MPE Master track, while not interfering the MPE input.

 __Use the script at your own risk__, it may brake your Live set or even installation!
 Try it first on a new set, and backup your project when loading it while the script is active (selected as a Control Surface)!